apigee/consumer-data-standards-au/README.md

 ```
 npm install --global apigeetool
 ```
-2. Configure environment variables specifying the Apigee organisation and environment where the artefacts will be deployed
+2. Configure environment variables specifying the Apigee organisation and environment where the artefacts will be deployed and the Okta org details.
+(Refer to https://help.okta.com/en/prod/Content/Topics/Apps/Apps_App_Integration_Wizard_OIDC.htm for the steps to register an OIDC app in Okta using the authorization code grant type to get the OKTA_CLIENT_ID and OKTA_CLIENT_SECRET.
+To register for an Okta developer tenant that is forever-free, go to https://developer.okta.com/signup.
+The OKTA_REDIRECT_URI is https://{your apigee org name}-{your apigee env name}.apigee.net/callback.
+Create a user in Okta with username 10203040, as the API proxies return mock data for this username)
 ```
 export APIGEE_ORG=<your-org-name>
 export APIGEE_ENV=<your-env-name>
 export APIGEE_USER=<your-user-name>
 export APIGEE_PASSWORD='<your-password>'   # Make sure to surround your password in single quotes, in case it includes special characters such as '$'
 export CDS_TEST_DEVELOPER_EMAIL=<your-email-address>
+export OKTA_ORG=<name-of-okta-org> # Without the https, for example, if your Okta org is https://cdr.okta.com, this will be cdr.okta.com
+export OKTA_CLIENT_ID=<client-id-issued-by-okta-to-apigee>
+export OKTA_CLIENT_SECRET=<client-secret-issued-by-okta-to-apigee>
+export OKTA_REDIRECT_URI=<apigee-redirect-uri-to-which-okta-issues-authorization-code>
 ```
 3. Run the following script from the root folder of the cloned repo.
 ```